Computer program: Prolog

+Practical applications for Prolog are knowledge representation and problem solving in artificial intelligence.

 Object-oriented programming

 Object-oriented programming is a programming method to execute operations (functions) on objects.
 The basic idea is to group the characteristics of a phenomenon into an object container and give the container a name.
 The operations on the phenomenon are also grouped into the container.
 Object-oriented programming developed by combining the need for containers and the need for safe functional programming.
 This programming method need not be confined to an object-oriented language.
 In an object-oriented language, an object container is called a class.
 In a non-object-oriented language, a data structure (which is also known as a record) may become an object container.
 To turn a data structure into an object container, operations need to be written specifically for the structure.
 The resulting structure is called an abstract datatype.
 However, inheritance will be missing.
 Nonetheless, this shortcoming can be overcome.

 Here is a C programming language header file for the GRADE abstract datatype in a simple school application: